remix-project-org/remix-desktop-insiders/README.md

 As this is an exeperimental release, be careful and always back up your files.

+The app will automatically update itself when there is a new release.

 Download the appropriate release for your OS: https://github.com/remix-project-org/remix-desktop-insiders/releases

 To use Remix on the web go to: https://remix.ethereum.org/